mdelkins/eng-practices/review/developer/handling-comments.md

 should always be a first priority**.
-If you disagree with the reviewer, find ways to collaborate: ask for clarifications, discuss pros/cons, and provide explanations of why your method of doing things is better for the codebase, users, and/or Google.
+If you disagree with the reviewer, find ways to collaborate: ask for clarifications, discuss pros/cons, and provide explanations of why your method of doing things is better for the codebase, users, and/or Airship.

-Sometimes, you might know something about the users, codebase, or CL that the reviewer doesn't know.
+Sometimes, you might know something about the users, codebase, or PR that the reviewer doesn't know.
 [Fix the code](#code) where appropriate, and engage your reviewer in discussion, including giving them more context.
 Usually you can come to some consensus between yourself and the reviewer based on technical facts.